ZXVentures/AppPlayground/README.md

 ### Getting Started

-* Currently you can run the React Native project on Android and iOS.
-  * Begin by navigating to the `rn-redux-gql-playground-native` directory.
-  * Run `yarn install` to install the project directory.
+* Run `yarn install` to install dependencies in the project directory.
 * Run the React Native Packager: `react-native start`.
+* Ensure you have started your Android simulator.
+* Run both platforms with `npm start`
+* Or run them individually:
   * Run iOS with `yarn run ios`.
   * Run Android with `yarn run android`.

+### Running Tests

+* To run tests run `npm test`